Windz-GameDev/Assignment-3/README.md

 #### Implementation Details:

 - **Parallelism:** Each pixel conversion is independent, allowing for massive parallelism on the GPU.
-- **Thread Blocks:** Utilizes 32x32 thread blocks for efficient GPU utilization.
+- **Thread Blocks:** Utilizes 32x32 thread blocks for efficient GPU utilization if max thread per block is 1024 on your hardware.
 - **Memory Coalescing:** Ensures that RGB values are accessed in a coalesced manner, improving memory access performance.
 - **Timing Measurements:** Converts timing measurements to milliseconds for precise comparison between CPU and GPU execution times.